YOKOGAWA AQ6375 CALIBRATION and YOKOGAWA AQ6375 REPAIR

 Related Optical Terms and Definitions.
 For a complete list go to our Terms and Definitions Page.

-Coherence Time
+Coherence Length

-When changing the power level and measuring the differences (in dB) between actual and displayed power levels, the power linearity is ± half the span (in dB) between the maximum and the minimum value of all differences.
+When changing the wavelength at constant power setting and recording the differences between actual and displayed power levels, the power flatness is ± half the span (in dB) between the maximum and the minimum of the measured power levels.

 Please contact us for your YOKOGAWA AQ6375 CALIBRATION and/or YOKOGAWA AQ6375 1200 to 2400 nm Optical Spectrum Analyzer REPAIR